yu-jeremy/Memeconomy/README.md

 Bootstrap is an easy-to-use HTML/CSS/JavaScript front-end framework that can streamline and organize your web app quickly and cleanly through a useful grid system.
 The entire framework, in its current state (latest version 4, still in beta), is built to be responsive.

 For our website, a user starts off by registering with their first name, last name, username, and password.
 Logging in with the latter two fields welcomes the user into the site.
+Upon logging in, one can see a home page that looks like this:

 ### Project Walkthrough